apalache-mc/apalache/docs/src/apalache/installation/docker.md

   extends.**
   From the user perspective, it works as if Apalache was executing in `<your-spec-directory>`.
-  In particular the tool logs are written in that directory.
+  In particular, the tool logs are written in that directory.

   When using SELinux, you might have to use the modified form of `-v` option:
     `-v <your-spec-directory>:/var/apalache:z`